saucelabs/sauce-docs/docs/api-testing/how-to-guides/test-metrics-performance.md

 <img src={useBaseUrl('img/api-fortress/2022/03/newStatusCode.png')} alt="statusCode.png"/>

-You can have multiple 'IF' conditions for checking all the possible status codes you need to check.
+You can have multiple `IF` conditions for checking all the possible status codes you need to check.
 Very useful for creating positive and negative tests.

 <img src={useBaseUrl('img/api-fortress/2022/03/multiStatusCodes.png')} alt="multiStatusCodes.png"/>